 Colin Langan, a UBS analyst, predicts in a note to investors that Tesla used $900 million in cash last quarter, $200 million better than the first quarter but still a huge amount as the company tries to move from a niche manufacturer of cars for the wealthy to mass production.

 CEO Elon Musk has predicted profits in the 3rd and 4th quarters as production and deliveries of the Model 3 increase.
-The car starts at $35,000, but the cheapest model that can be purchased now costs $49,000.
+The car starts at $35,000, but the cheapest model now costs $49,000.
 There is a prediction to produce more than 6,000 Model 3 electric cars in August.

 During the 2nd quarter, Tesla laid off 9% of its workforce as it worked toward Musk’s promise of making money.
 The company has never turned an annual profit and has had only two profitable quarters.

 The number of vehicles that Tesla sold reached up to 200,000 in July since 2010, the point at which a $7,500 federal tax credit starts to phase out.
-Tesla buyers will get the credit through the end of the year, then it’s cut in half and eventually goes away by the end of 2019.
+Tesla buyers will get the credit through the end of the year.
+After that, it will reduce by half and eventually go away by the end of 2019.

 Analysts who were asking questions about Model 3 reservations have been suspended last quarter.
 Moreover, other financial matters during the quarterly conference call have been terminated as well.